khalid-hussain/IIUM-Thesis-LaTeX-Class/README.md

 - Conversion to actual style class.
 - Pandoc support.

+## Lists

+- Table of Contents
+- List of Figures
+- List of Tables
+- List of Symbols
+- List of Cases
+- List of Statutes

 # License

 This project is licensed under GNU GPLv3.
 Reference files for the IIUM Thesis